16 Blantyre Rd., Lenox

 One Seaport Ln., Seaport District

-An excellent harbor hotel, the Seaport checks a lot of the amenity boxes (including great views), and they also have a cool sustainability mission.
-They offer complimentary bikes for getting around town, and are pet-friendly, should you be traveling with your fur babies in tow.
+An excellent harbor hotel, the Seaport checks a lot of the amenity boxes (including great views), and it also has a cool sustainability mission.
+Guest rooms are light-filled and contemporary with bright comforters and armchairs from which you can take in the views from the nearly floor-to-ceiling windows.
+The in-room coffee makers and sumptuously comfortable bathrobes make breakfast in bed tempting.
+It's a pleasure to take advantage of the complimentary bikes and pedal around the city.
+An added bonus is the Seaport's pet-friendly stance, should you be traveling with your fur babies in tow.

 The Liberty Hotel